SENSORY PROCESSING

 proprioception (body position)

-We can be hypo-sensitive in some systems (so under reactive, needing more input), or hyper-sensitive (so overreactive, escaping that input).
-For example - some people are hypersensitive to sound whereby they may need to wear ear defenders / ear plugs, cover their ears when alarms go off or dogs bark, or they might struggle filtering background noise when having a conversation.
-BUT they might be under sensitive to proprioceptive input (body position) and seek deep pressure or tight clothing to stay regulated.
+We can be hypo-sensitive in some systems (so under reactive, seeking more input), or hyper-sensitive (so overreactive, needing to escape that input).
+For example - some people are hypersensitive to sound whereby they may need to wear ear defenders / ear plugs, they may cover their ears when alarms go off or dogs bark, or they might struggle filtering background noise when having a conversation.
+But they might also be under sensitive to proprioceptive input (body position) and seek deep pressure or tight clothing to stay regulated.

-Another Autistic person may be under reactive to sound and need more input, so they might turn up the volume on the TV, love loud music, seek big noises.
+Another Autistic person may be under sensitive to sound and seek more input, so they might turn up the volume on the TV, love listening to loud music, or seek big noises.
 It’s very common to be hypersensitive in 1 system but hyposensitive in another – which is what confuses a lot of people.
 Everyone has a unique sensory profile.

 Mental health and sensory processing are linked.

 If you see an Autistic child pull their hood up and put their head down in class, it could be that the noise is overwhelming and they’re trying to shut the sound out.
-Or a child who climbs on the roof of a building and walks along an edge, it may be because it gives them unique proprioceptive input and a sense of control.
-But what happens frequently is that adults see these children as naughty / rude / challenging.
+Or a child who climbs on the roof of a building and walks along the edge, it may be because it gives them unique proprioceptive input and also a sense of control.
+But what happens is that adults see these children as naughty / challenging but don't understand the factors that are driving the child to do those things.
 The takeaway message is always think about what’s going on behind the presenting 'behaviour' rather than immediately assigning judgment onto it.
+We need a robust understanding of sensory processing and how this underpins Autistic experience.

 SENSORY OVERLOAD